MihaelIsaev/AwesomeWS/README.md

 **methods**
 - subscribe(to channels: [String]) - use it to subscribe client to some channels
-- unsubscribe(to channels: [String]) - use it to unsubscribe client to some channels
+- unsubscribe(from channels: [String]) - use it to unsubscribe client from some channels
 - broadcast - a lot of broadcast variations, just use autocompletion to determine needed one

 More than that, it is `DatabaseConnectable`, so you could run your queries like this